ryanwestby/ryanwestby.github.io/README.md

 1. Install Jekyll and Bundler.
 2. Run `bundle install`
-3. Then run `bundle exec jekyll serve`
+3. Then run `bundle exec jekyll serve --config _config.yml`
 4. Open it in your browser: `http://localhost:4000`